 Cala d’Or is a tourist town located on the east coast of Mallorca (also known as Majorca – the largest of the Spanish Balearic Islands).
 It’s approximately 60km (1hr drive) from Palma and the airport.
 There is a wide selection of hotels and resorts to suit a variety of budgets.
 But be aware that if travelling via an airport transfer bus, travel times to Cala d’Or can be closer to 2 hours depending on stops.
 In this Cala d’Or guide, I share the best things to do in Cala d’Or, Mallorca.

 Disclosure: This post may contain affiliate links.
-I may make a small commission on purchases made after clicking the link, at no extra cost to you.
+I may make a small commission on purchases made after clicking the link.
 For more information check out the Privacy & Disclosure Policy.

 Things To Do In Cala D’Or

 One of the best things to do in Cala d’Or is visit one of the calas!
 True to its name, one of the main features are the ‘calas’.
 These are coves or small bays with the bluest sea and white sand beaches.
 During my visit I went to 4: Cala Serena, Cala Ferrera, Cala Esmeralda and Cala Gran.
 Another is Cala Petita.
 The largest is Cala Gran.
 Several have facilities such as: toilets, showers, beach bars and rentals.
 (Cala d’Or means ‘Golden Bay’)

 Read full guide to the different beaches in Cala d’Or here: Cala d Or Beaches | A Guide To The Best Beaches In Cala d Or, Mallorca